A dress form, or body form, is not cheap - but it's one of the best investments you can make if you plan on making clothing patterns.

 I do not recommend these forms unless you have no other choice.

-Fabulous Fit offers a padding system that you can use on ANY dress form, to make the shape more accurate.
+One of the best investments I've made is a padding system that you can use on ANY dress form, to make the shape more accurate.

 The video, below, shows how I used these shaped pads to make an inexpensive dress form look more natural.